cole-brokamp/addr/README.md

 ```

 List all of the potentially matching `addr`s in a reference set of
 `addr`s with `addr_match()`.
-The code below matches two addresses to the
+The code below matches input addresses to
-reference set of all addresses in Hamilton County, OH included in the
+the reference set of all addresses in Hamilton County, OH included in
-package:
+the package:

 ``` r
 addr(c("3333 Burnet Ave Cincinnati OH 45229",